60pportunities/documentacao/docs/ggha.md

 - [X] Keep your actions up-to-date to benefit from bug fixes, security patches, and new features.
 Regularly check for new releases and update your workflows accordingly.
 - [X] Limit access to sensitive information, such as secrets and environment variables, in your workflows.
 Make sure to pro- vide only the necessary permissions and data to the actions you use.

 By using pre-built actions in your GitHub Actions workflows, you can leverage the power of the GitHub community to automate various tasks, save time, and streamline your development process.

 As you become more familiar with GitHub Actions, you may also consider creating your own custom actions to further tailor your workflows to your specific needs.
 In the next sections, we will discuss advanced topics such as managing environment variables, secrets and creating custom actions.

 ### Running Shell Commands
-In addition to using pre-built actions, you can execute shell com- mands and scripts directly in your GitHub Actions workflows.
+In addition to using pre-built actions, you can execute shell commands and scripts directly in your GitHub Actions workflows.
 This provides you with the flexibility to perform custom tasks, manipulate files, or interact with external tools and services.
 In this section, we will discuss how to run shell commands, control the shell environment, and manage exit codes and error handling in your workflows.

 ### Executing shell commands:
 To execute a shell command in your workflow, add a new step to your job and use the run keyword, followed by the command or script you want to execute.
 Example:

 ## Multi-line and chained commands:
 You can execute multiple commands in a single step by using multi-line YAML strings or chaining commands with shell operators.
 Example:

 ```
  jobs:
    test:
      runs-on: ubuntu-latest
      steps:
         - name: Install dependencies and run tests
            run: |
                  npm ci
                  npm test
         - name: Build and deploy
            run: npm run build && npm run deploy
 ```
 In this example, the first step installs the dependencies and runs the tests using a multi-line YAML string, while the second step builds and deploys the project using a chained command with the && shell operator.

 ### Specifying the shell:
 GitHub Actions supports various shells, including Bash, PowerShell, and Windows Command Prompt.
 By default, the shell used depends on the operating system of the runner.
 You can specify the shell to use with the shell keyword.
 Example:

 ```
 jobs:
 custom-shell: